kubeflow/katib/docs/proposals/trial-custom-crd.md

 Right now, we [inject](https://github.com/kubeflow/katib/blob/master/pkg/webhook/v1beta1/pod/utils.go#L58-L72) metrics collector for TFJob and PyTorchJob only for _master_ pods with labels previously saved in controller constants.

-To find primary pod that needs to be injected by Katib sidecar container, we added new `PrimaryPodLabel` parameter in `TrialTemplate` API.
+We added a new `PrimaryPodLabel` parameter in `TrialTemplate` API, to find primary pod that needs to be injected by Katib sidecar container.
 User can define the key and value of the pod label which Katib must inject with sidecar container.

 For example, for TFJob: